Victor Leung

 },

-And handle the event as follow:
+Handle the event as follows:

 Template.Profile.events({